 From the start, Dixie played an important role in the life of the city.

 Teddy Roosevelt was president and for the first time a ball was dropped in Times Square to celebrate New Year’s.
-The year was 1908 when Dixie opened its doors in Montgomery.
+The year was 1908 when Dixie opened its doors in Montgomery and began their long history in the community.
 It was a mere 20 years after a new kind of power began lighting up the city.
 A young man named Peter W. Crump saw electricity’s exciting potential and proceeded to form Montgomery’s first electrical contracting company.

 It maintained Montgomery’s trolley system, the first electricity-powered streetcar system in the U.S. It installed wiring and performed electrical maintenance and repairs in homes and businesses around town.
 As the town grew and prospered over the next 10 decades, so did Crump’s company.